viivekmehta/Everest-Scorecard/README.md

 <img width="1288" alt="Screenshot 2021-09-12 at 12 38 10 AM" src="https://user-images.githubusercontent.com/47595149/132958832-ef4d5573-29b1-41d3-b52d-9f78f2d26474.png">

+# Fun Fact

+An audio commentary will be played for each shot you play.

-# Fun Fact: You don't always have to play both the innings and tie the match to play the super over.
+Also, you don't always have to play both the innings and tie the match to play the super over.
 You also have an option in the homepage where you can directly selec the "Overs" as "1 (Super Over)" to directly play the super over match.

 <img width="996" alt="Screenshot 2021-09-12 at 12 11 14 AM" src="https://user-images.githubusercontent.com/47595149/132958943-6016c3cc-2293-4869-bc93-ad9500d0349b.png">